 Two decades in, assume vivid astro focus still emanate a youthful exuberance in all their activities.
 This winter, they’ll participate in the Thailand Biennale (December 18, 2021-March 31, 2022), reprising a set of skateboarding ramps that they first realized in Rio in 2016.
 Wherever they go next on their global itinerary, they’ll be bringing the party with them, for avaf’s project is perhaps understood as one long extended celebration, a raucous wake for the death of the author.
 In an art world starved for visual pleasure and newly motivated to embrace diversity, what could be more welcome than their brand of art: inclusive, hedonistic, and (I’m sure they’d want me to put it this way) as vibrant as fuck.

-This article previously appeared under the title “The Lives of the Party” in the print version of Art in America, November/December 2021, pp. 18-20.
+This article appears under the title “The Lives of the Party” in the November/December 2021 issue, pp. 18-20.